 The Peabody Public Library has a number of meeting rooms available for public use.
 You now have the ability to reserve any of the above rooms online.
 You are responsible to read and agree to the meeting room guidelines below before reserving a room.
-Please note that, as of January 2013, rooms will be available only during library hours.
+Please note that rooms are available only during library hours.

 Meeting Room Policy

 Parts of this policy have been modified to include hyperlinks, extra information, and other web-friendly additions.
 For our current library policy wording as approved by the library board, see our Library Policies page.

 Approved Uses | Room Descriptions | Fee Schedule | Process of Scheduling | Non-endorsement Policy | Equipment & Telephone Use | Responsibility of the Users | Smoking, Beverage & Food Restrictions | Liability Clause

 The public meeting rooms are NOT to be used for private events which would be likely to interfere with normal library operations, including any of the following:

 - use of public facilities like restrooms which would tend to exclude use by the public;

 Such prohibited events include, but are not limited to, weddings and/or wedding receptions.
 By reserving a meeting room, one certifies that such prohibited activities will not be part of the scheduled event.
 The library reserves the right to seek the assistance of law enforcement to immediately terminate any event which staff deems to interfere with normal library operations.